KrishnaKEA/KODAK-SD1/readme.md

 technology stack.

-<strong>Technologies used:<strong/>
+<bold>Technologies used:<bold/>
- _ Git & GitHub
+\_ Git & GitHub

- _ Visual Studio IDE
+\_ Visual Studio IDE

- _ Firebase DB
+\_ Firebase DB

- <strong>Core Concepts<strong/>
+<bold>Core Concepts<bold/>
 • Agile Manifesto

 • Scrum and XP

 • Breaking down big features into smaller and achievable tasks

 • Pair Programming

 • Collective Ownership

 • Using Source Code Management (SCM) or Version Control System (VCS)

 • API (Application Programming Interface) development with storage

 • Web app development and integrating with an API

 In our application landing page, we have three main features:
- _ Members
+\_ Members

- _ Discussions
+\_ Discussions

- _ Events
+\_ Events

-<em>Note<em/>: Users can view discussions and events without the need for logging.
+<bold>Note<bold/>: Users can view discussions and events without the need for logging.
 However, whenever User need

 to interact with our system, for example to see members, signup for events or post some comments in

 the discussions…they need to be logged in as member otherwise register themselves.